-Of course, the scientists noted that impact on the horses varied greatly.
+Of course, the scientists noted that the impact on the horses varied greatly.
 Those with wider loins and thicker cannon bones recovered more quickly.
 Experienced riders know the fit of the saddle is vital.

 For most of the 5000 years men have been riding horses they have used them to go places to kill each other.
 Pleasure riding, as we know it today, is barely 100 years old!

 The earliest warriors rode bareback and all their horses were sore within three days.
-As weapons and armor increased in weight, so did the structure needed to carry them on the back of a horse.
+As weapons and armour increased in weight, so did the structure needed to carry them on the back of a horse.
 Attila the Hun was the first to use a saddle in war, around 440, figuring spreading the bearing weight over a greater area would make the horse less sore.
 He was a PSI pioneer!

 Attila stole this idea from the Sarmatian women warriors (400 BC) who built a wooden “casing” on a horse so they would not be ejected when they ran a lance through an enemy ground soldier.
 They invented mounted lance warfare, these women who were feared above all other warriors.
 They cut off their right breast so they could more easily pull a bow.
-The Greeks founded the Amazon legend on the Sarmatians, with whom they became aquainted as traders.
+The Greeks founded the Amazon legend on the Sarmatians, with whom they became acquainted as traders.

 Next, Attila stole a stirrup the Chinese used as a mounting aid during the same period.
 Amazingly it took 800 years for somebody (Attila) to think of putting a second stirrup on the other side!

 The Romans soon visited Attila’s discovery but were quick to establish weight limits.
 “Cloak bags” were not to weigh more than 35lb, saddles not more than 56lb.
-Add this to 200lb of an average armed warrior and the Roman war horse carried 300lb, well over 30 percent of horse weight.
+Add this to 200lb of an average armed warrior and the Roman warhorse carried 300lb, well over 30 percent of horse weight.
 Still, they conquered the world.